charleslimjh/Kachow/README.md

 - There can be further improvements made to the current database design.
 - More stringent database security rules can be enforced in the Firebase console.
 This will be pursued during Milestone 3 subject to time constraints.
+- When a user updates their email, the user's existing bookings are not updated and are lost unless they revert back to their original email.
+This backend issue will be addressed in Milestone 3.

 ### Further Extensions: